yrahul3910/file-size-fcc/README.md

-# file-size-fcc
+# FreeCodeCamp File Metadata API
-FCC File Metadata API Project
+This project returns a JSON showing the file size of the uploaded file.